Table of Contents

 What is pityriasis rosea?

 Pityriasis rosea is a scaly, reddish-pink skin rash.
 It is most common in people between the ages of 10 and 35 years old.

 What causes pityriasis rosea?

 Doctors don’t know the exact cause of pityriasis rosea.
-Some doctors believe that a viral infection, such as syphilis, can cause it.
+Some doctors believe that a viral infection can cause it.
 Certain medicines may also be the cause.
 Pityriasis rosea is not contagious, so people who have this rash cannot spread it to others.

 How is pityriasis rosea diagnosed?

 Pityriasis rosea can look like other common skin rashes.
 Examples are eczema, ringworm, and psoriasis.
 Your doctor will look for a herald patch and review your symptoms.
 They may do a blood test or skin biopsy to rule out other issues.

 Treatment cannot cure pityriasis rosea, but medicine can help relieve the itching.
 Your doctor may suggest antihistamine pills, such as Benadryl.
 Steroid cream, calamine lotion, or zinc oxide cream can also relieve the itching.
 Some people may need to take steroid pills to clear up their rash.